thomasbreydo/thomasbreydo.github.io/_pages/contact.md

 ---
 title: Contact
 subtitle: Reach out with projects and opportunities, or to request my résumé.
-description: Reach out with projects and opportunities or to request my résumé.
+description: Hi, I'm Thomas Breydo.
+Reach out with projects and opportunities, or to request my résumé.
 featured_image: /assets/images/fullsize/contact-feat.jpg
 ---